 Touwmuseum De Baanschuur

 If you want to know why Oudewater became such a prosperous city, then visiting the rope museum in Oudewater is a cool idea.
 You will learn here that during the Dutch Golden Age, Oudewater pretty much entirely made all the ropes for all the ships of the Dutch East India company.
 You will also get information about when the rope industry became big business in the city of Oudewater, how traditional ropes are made and so much more.
-It’s generally opened from at least June until October.
+It’s generally opened from the beginning of April until the beginning of November: Monday and Tuesday they are closed, Wednesday- Sunday they are opened from 12:00 – 16:00.

 Heksenwaag witch museum Oudewater

 The witch scale in Oudewater, The Netherlands, is the most important part of this museum.
 For at least 100 years, visitors from all over the world have been coming here, to stand on the scale and to get a certificate whether they’re witches, or not.
-Emperor Charles V gave Oudewater the privilege for a fairy weighing trial, as the only city in Europe.
+Emperor Charles V gave Oudewater the privilege for a fair weighing trial, as the only city in Europe.
 That’s why no one was ever convicted as a witch here.
 It’s an absolute must-do in Oudewater, especially if you’re interested in the history of witches and the trials.
 It’s opened year-round, but during the low season (winter months) only on the weekends.
+You can find more information, including opening times, of the Heksenwaag museum here.

 If you’re interested in knowing more about the history of Oudewater, and to see the old city hall from the inside, then you must visit the city museum in Oudewater.
-It’s closed during the Dutch winter months, but if you’re visiting Oudewater outside those months, then you’re golden.
+It’s closed most of the year, but can be visited every first weekend of the month during the summer months from 14:00- 17:00.

 Canal tour in Oudewater